 COVID-19

-The recruitment cycle during 2023-2024 is the fourth during the COVID-19 pandemic.
+The recruitment cycle during 2024-2025 is the fifth during the COVID-19 pandemic.
 While the situation is less fluid, there are still some uncertainties.
 Below is our most current information, and we will be providing updates periodically.
 Please look to the SF Match website or contact or program coordinator for more information.

 Matching Program